 Keep your seed phrase safe

-Never share your seed phrase with anyone and make sure you store it completely offline.
-You should write it down or print it out on a piece of paper and keep it somewhere safe.
+The first, most important step is to never share your seed phrase with anyone and make sure you store it completely offline.
+You should write it down or print it out on a piece of paper and keep it in a safe or safety deposit box at your bank.
 Hackers can gain access to your devices in a number of ways, so make sure you don’t have your seed phrase on any of them.

 Watch out for scammers